var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-18009101-1']); _gaq.push(['_trackPageview']);

 Keri has a passion for working with innovative tech companies, and thrives on the fast-paced nature of the tech agency business.
 As a senior vice president at fama PR, Keri is responsible for developing communications strategies for her clients that drive their marketing agenda forward, in addition to day-to-day execution and account management.
 She has deep experience and interest in the interactive marketing/advertising, digital commerce and retail tech markets (largely driven by her love of online shopping).

 Keri joined fama in 2004 and has worked within high tech public relations agencies since 1999 after graduating from the University of Massachusetts – Amherst.
 She spent a number of years on the board of the Publicity Club of New England and currently volunteers as the PR liaison for the Gloucester Dog Park in her hometown of Gloucester, Mass.

 Nicole Cornwell, account director

 Nicole brings a strong technology background and dedication to client service to fama PR.
-With more than eight years of experience in high-tech public relations, she has worked with a wide range of clients ranging from start-ups to billion-dollar public companies.
+With nearly a decade of experience in high-tech public relations, she has worked with a wide range of clients ranging from start-ups to billion-dollar public companies.
 She has experience within a number of industries including mobile, security, marketing/e-commerce, enterprise software and consumer tech.